 Choosing Lab Equipment

 - Silent Testing Screen (TS-4) is the newest version of the classic Testing Screen, redesigned for quieter, cleaner operation.
-An improved housing is lined with sound attenuating material.
-Sealed front doors open to access the Testing Screen trays and a hinged horizontal trap door covers the top material feed opening.
+Improved housing is lined with sound attenuating material.
+Sealed front doors open to access the Testing Screen trays and a hinged horizontal trap door cover the top material feed opening.
 The built-in electronic countdown timer controls cycle times and pauses.
 Testing Screens are built to process larger samples of coarse material.

-- Test-Master® Testing Screens also have capacity for large samples and use the same screen trays as the Testing Screen.
+- Test-Master® Testing Screens also have the capacity for large samples and use the same screen trays as the Testing Screen.
 Test-Master® models feature a convenient material-feeding hopper.
-A sound deadening enclosure and smooth, counterbalanced operation combine to reduce operational noise levels.
+A sound-deadening enclosure and smooth, counterbalanced operation combine to reduce operational noise levels.

 - As mentioned in part one of this series, the Los Angeles (LA) abrasion test can output considerable dust and operates at a very high noise level.
 Mineral aggregates and large steel balls are rotated together in a large steel drum, repeatedly dropping against the interior.
 Gilson redesigned the Los Angeles Abrasion Machine to address dust, noise, and safety issues by enclosing the rotating drum in a sound-attenuated steel cabinet.

 We hope this short series on equipment for noise and dust reduction in the lab has been informative and has given you some ideas on making your lab a better place to work.
-To look back at part one of this series, click here.
 If you would like to discuss your equipment and application needs with our experienced staff, please contact us.